AdviceFeatures

 Charged at home, an EV can cost as little as 2p per mile to ‘fuel’, compared with around 15p per mile for a petrol car.

-Who can have a home charger installed?
+Can I have a home charger installed?

 If you own your property and have off-street parking, you almost definitely can have a charger installed.
 For tenants, you need to seek permission from your landlord.
 People living in flats may also be able to have a charger fitted as long as they have an off-street parking area.
+There are grants to help landlords and flat owners reduced costs.

 What speed of charger do I need?

-The price of a home charger can vary significantly depending on the device.
-However, as a rough guide, budget around £1,000 to buy and install a new 7.2kW charger.
+EVs will save you money in the long run, but there is an initial outlay and the price of a home charger can vary significantly.
+As a rough guide, budget around £1,000 to buy and install a new 7.2kW charger.

 That’s for a ‘standard’ installation incorporating the charger into a modern circuit board and energy supply.
-That will be the case for the majority of drivers, but if you live in an older house there can be additional costs involved in upgrading your circuit board and possibly even the main power supply.
+That will be the case for the majority of drivers, but if you live in an older house there can be additional costs involved in upgrading your fuse board and possibly even the main power supply.

 Choosing the right wallbox